 - Students glue some of the hearts on the tree and glue the rest in a pile on the ground

-Make a colorful heart forest on a bulletin board with the kids Valentines Art.
+Arrange the pictures to create a colorful heart forest on a bulletin board.